-Over the last thirteen years I have been working predominately in wax or encaustic paint while integrating tar, marble dust, pigment sticks, dry materials, graphite, rubber, collage and miscellaneous mediums.
+Over the last sixteen years I have been working predominately in wax or encaustic paint while integrating pigment sticks, oil, tar, marble dust, ash, dry materials, graphite, rubber, duralar, collage, clay and miscellaneous mediums.
 Though I consider myself more of a painter, I also am a photographer and printmaker.
 I take hundreds of photos daily of my surroundings and things that interest me.

-My work explores the ritual of layering.
+My work explores layering & discovering.
 I love the sense of the unexpected, the sensation of scent, and the anticipation evoked by moving wax, while also scraping and carving through the wax.
 Marrying image and medium is what I am most interested in.

-I have my MFA from the State University of New York at Purchase and my BFA from the Hartford Art School at the University of Hartford.
-I'm the Executive Director of Truro Center for the Arts at Castle Hill since 2002.
+I have my MFA from Purchase College of State University of NY and my BFA from the Hartford Art School at the University of Hartford.
+I'm the Executive Artistic Director of Truro Center for the Arts at Castle Hill since 2002.
 I am the director and producer of the International Encaustic Conference.
-I serve on the board of Outer Cape Artist Residency Coalition (OCARC), Campus Provincetown, Provincetown Cultural Council, and partners with Highlands Center Inc. for the only Wood-Fired Kiln on Cape Cod.
+I serve on the board of Outer Cape Artist Residency Coalition (OCARC) & the Provincetown Cultural Council.